ouya/docs/content-review-guidelines.md

 * **Sexually Explicit Content**: Don’t go overboard on nudity or obscene references… you know what we mean.
 There should be no explicit content in the game details page or video.

 * **Misrepresentation** (of your Game or Yourself): Be who you say you are.
-Don’t confuse gamers by being “like” other games.
+Don’t confuse gamers by being "like" other games.

 * **Intellectual Property**: Do not infringe on the intellectual property rights of others including patent, trademark, trade secret, copyright, and all other proprietary rights.
 The game details page should only include intellectual property that you own.
+Emulators must not include any `ROM` files from infringing games.

 * **Dangerous Products**: Do not transmit viruses, worms, malware, or any other items that may harm gamers or the `Cortex TV` platform.